 Notwithstanding, I am now having to account to people for why they have not received replies from me, which is very embarrassing and possibly more disruptive than spam email itself.
 The reason apparently is that my email address has now been blacklisted by a so-called spam protector known as blacklist.netcore.co.in.
 I think it is a product of a company called Netcore, which I think is based in India.

 More recently, I have also been blacklisted by another irresponsible know-it-all enterprise called Spamhaus, which prevents me communicating by email with those of my friends in the UK who unfortunately have British Telecom email addresses.
 It also means that, as an ex-pat, I am unable to reply to emails sent to me by the British Foreign Office.
-Rather, I can reply to them but the Foreign Office's email system refuses to accept them.
+Rather, I can reply to them but the Foreign Office's email server refuses to accept them.
 Thus I am reduced to having to reply to them by surface mail, which can take over a month to get there.
 Doubly problematic when the Foreign Office stipulates a reply deadline which, while being very reasonable for email, is unattainable by surface mail.